It's a little-known fact that actor Harrison Ford once worked for The Doors on the Feast Of Friends film shoot when he was twenty-five.

 .
 While it's unclear if Ford was present in Fresno, it's likely he was, since the crew was traveling with the band and Ford can clearly be seen in footage from the next day in Bakersfield.

 Following "Take 3," Ford can be seen reflected in a nearby mirror.
-At this point, Ferrara says: "You're in the shot, Harry."
-And Ford slowly slides out of frame.
+At this point, Paul Ferrara can be heard saying: "You're in the shot, Harry."
+And Ford gradually moves out of frame.

-Following the band's show in Bakersfield that evening, Ford can be spotted more clearly walking just behind Jim Morrison.
+Following the band's show in Bakersfield that evening, Ford can be spotted a bit more clearly walking just behind Jim Morrison with what appears to be a light meter hanging around his neck.

 The next day, the band travels to Kern River Canyon and Ford is also there to help with filming.